scottgallant/docs.balsamiq.com/content/jira/user-guide-cloud.md

 * * *

-## Getting Started

 Balsamiq Mockups for JIRA provides very similar functionality to as Balsamiq Mockups for Desktop.

-The difference is that the Balsamiq project files are stored and managed as JIRA Cloud attachments.
+The main difference is that the Balsamiq project files are stored and managed as JIRA Cloud attachments.

-For a quick overview before diving in, check out this 5 minute video covering the main features for JIRA Cloud or find out what’s new in Balsamiq Mockups for JIRA Cloud (TODO).

-If you have questions about purchasing or your subscription you might want to check out these articles instead:

-* Managing your Mockups for JIRA Cloud subscription.
-* Mockups for JIRA Cloud Purchasing FAQs

 ## Adding a New Project to a JIRA Issue